AtenDesignGroup/cu-boulder-tuition-calculator/README.md

 ## Getting Started

+Dupliate the `.env.template` file and rename the file to `.env.local`.
+Then add the values for the three lines in the file.

 Switch to the project's version of node
 ```bash
 npm run dev
 ```

 Install the node packages
 ```bash
 npm install